Fast Data-driven Greedy Sensor Selection for Ridge Regression: Related Works

 \subsection{DG, BDG}

 Manohar et~al. proposed a fast sensor-selection algorithm for reconstruction using QR pivoting of the data matrix \cite{manohar2018data}.
-This algorithm is reformulated and naturally extended to a greedy algorithm named as D-optimality-based (determinant-based) greedy (DG) sensor selection \cite{saito2021determinant}.
-The objective function in DG is
+This algorithm is reformulated and naturally extended to a greedy algorithm named as determinant-based greedy (DG) sensor selection \cite{saito2021determinant}.